Just Mercy – Grades 7 – 10 – Winter 2022- 10 Weeks

 The class will be a combination of reading comprehension, discussion, lecture and projects.

 Please make sure you purchase the YOUNG READER’S VERSION of Just Mercy.
-See Syllabus for details.
+See class syllabus for details.

 BECAUSE OF THE NATURE OF THE TOPIC, STUDENTS ARE NOT ALLOWED TO READ AHEAD OF THE CLASS.